Andrés Neumann: Relationship with France

 The Alliance Française in Montevideo was central to the cultural life of Montevideo in a critical moment for the country and the continent.
 A new and modern building had been specially commissioned and constructed in Calle Soriano 1180, including a theater venue with a seating capacity of 200.
 For this institution, Neumann, Jorge Carrozino and Carmen Prieto (CPN) created several theatrical audiovisual environments (inspired by the French Son et Lumière): Figari, Picasso 90 and 73 Dias.
 Thanks to these performances the trio received in October 1972 a grant from CUIFERD, sponsored by Jack Lang (future Minister of Culture of France), to work for the Festival Mondial du Théatre de Nancy.

 This invitation came at the right time, because the arts and artists began to be persecuted by a deteriorating political system.
 Military dictatorships were in the making in Chile, Argentina, Brazil and Uruguay.
 The departure of Neumann won right-wing newspaper headlines suspecting him of leaving the country in order to be trained by the French government in urban guerrilla.

-In the meantime, Neumann had married his second wife, Lily Salvo, an important painter and artist belonging to the Taller Torres Garcia.
+In the meantime, Neumann had married his second wife, Lily Salvo, an important painter and artist belonging to the Taller Torres García.
 She was part of the active cultural life in Latin America, including Pablo Neruda and Ernesto Sabato.
 From their marriage a daughter named Mara was born.
 Andres, Lily and Mara left Uruguay in October 1972 and settled in Nancy, France, for the next two years.

 The Festival Mondial du Théatre de Nancy was at the time the world center for experimental theater, and in general for the research of new languages in the arts and culture.
 There Neumann met Tadeusz Kantor, Bob Wilson, Meredith Monk, Augusto Boal, Peter Schumann, Pina Bausch and Dario Fo.

 Neumann was an active member of the staff of the festival until 1978, appointed to curate the artistic delegations of various Scandinavian and Eastern countries as well as Italy, where he settled with his family in 1974.